webisopen/Docs/content/guide/openchain/ovm/task.md

 ## Introduction

-A task is a computation that is executed by the Open Virtual Machine (OVM) to access high-performance compute resources for complex computations like AI training, scientific simulations, or any other compute-intensive tasks that are not feasible on an EVM blockchain.
+A task is a computation unit that leverages OVM's access high-performance compute resources for completing complex computations like AI training, scientific simulations, or any other compute-intensive tasks that are not feasible on an EVM blockchain.

-Each task uses a smart contract to specify the computation to be executed, the environment in which it should run, and the requirements for the execution.
+Think of it as a dApp that knows the computation to be executed, the environment in which it should run, and the requirements for the execution.
+Once a new compute task is published by a user, the OVM gateway contract routes the task to the optimal executor to execute the task.

 ## Getting Started

-Let's see how you can get started with building and deploying smart contracts on OVM to publish a task.
+Let's see how you can get started with building and deploying smart contracts on OVM to deploy a task.

 ### Prerequisites